Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Background Checks

-[COMPANY NAME]’s background checks are conducted in a manner that complies with all relevant state and federal laws, including the Fair Credit Reporting Act (FCRA), the California Consumer Credit Reporting Agencies Act (CCRAA), and the California Investigative Consumer Reporting Agencies Act (ICRAA) as follows:
+[COMPANY NAME]’s background checks are conducted in a manner that complies with all relevant state and federal laws, including the Fair Credit Reporting Act (FCRA), the California Consumer Credit Reporting Agencies Act (CCRAA), and the California Investigative Consumer Reporting Agencies Act (ICRAA), as follows:

-Before applicants or employees will undergo background checks, [COMPANY NAME] will provide advanced written notices of its intent to conduct background checks and will provide the applicants and employees with an opportunity to receive a free copy of any reports.
-Background checks will not be conducted until the company obtains signed authorization from the employees and applicants granting their consent for the company to conduct background checks.
+Before applicants or employees undergo background checks, [COMPANY NAME] will provide advanced written notices of its intent to conduct background checks and will provide the applicants and employees with an opportunity to receive a free copy of any reports.

 Consumer Credit Reports

-Consumer credit reports are obtained by [COMPANY NAME] under limited circumstances but are not in most cases.
 For example, the company might request a consumer credit report for an applicant or an employee who is being considered for a supervisory position in which the job duties include having access to the company’s credit card account or bank account information.
-If the company needs to request a consumer credit report, it always follows the relevant state and federal laws.

 Confidentiality and Use of Information

 [COMPANY NAME] will only use the information received from background checks to make employment decisions.
 All background check information obtained will be maintained confidentially and in compliance with all laws.
-Background check reports can only be accessed or reviewed by designated and authorized individuals who have the approval of Human Resources.
-Information from background check reports will not be disseminated to the public or other employees.

 To receive more information about [COMPANY NAME]’s background check policy, contact Human Resources.